oscarvictoria/ios-structs-classes-lab/README.md

 fred.name = "Brick"
 fred.weight = 999.2
 fred.homePlanet = "Mars"

-This line of code will not run because homePlanet is a constant, therefore you connot assign it a new value.
 ```
+## Answer: This line of code will not run because homePlanet is a constant and not a variable, therefore you connot assign it a new value.

 Fix the class definition for `Giant` in the space below so that it **does** work:

+## Answer:

-class Giant {
+Class Giant {
 var name: String = "Fred"
 var weight: Double = 340.0
 var homePlanet: String = "Earth"
 }

-let fred = Giant()

 ## Question 2